theunissenlab/lab-documentation/network/nodes.md

 ### hostname: zebra (10.0.1.1)

 Located in colo.
-Hosts home directories and is connected by ethernet to internet and **tdrive**.
+Hosts home directories and is connected by ethernet to the internet and to **tdrive**.
+This computer is the gateway to the VPN.

 #### Connect